 Today Styron leaders joined employees, Dr. Reiner Haseloff, Minister-President of Saxony-Anhalt Germany and other dignitaries to celebrate the opening of Styron’s new SSBR (Solution Styrene Butadiene Rubber) production line.

-Construction on Styron's new Solution Styrene Butadiene Rubber (SSBR) production line in Schkopau, Germany was 60% complete in the Summer of 2012.
-(Photo: Styron)
+'s new Solution Styrene Butadiene Rubber (SSBR) production line in Schkopau, Germany was 60% complete in the Summer of 2012.
+(Photo: Styron

 The new production line introduces an additional capacity of 50,000 metric tons at the production facility in Schkopau, Germany.
 This world-scale unit will begin operation as of today and supply Styron’s tire customers around the world.